KittyGiraudel/site/_posts/2012-01-01-whats-up-at-browserhacks.md

 <h2>What now? <a href="#what-now">#</a></h2>
 <p>Well, there is always work to do: if only fixing bugs, adding hacks, verifying hacks, and so on.
 We still have quite a couple of features on the way.</p>
 <blockquote class="pull-quote--right">Many of the hacks we provide are likely to break when passed in a preprocessor.</blockquote>
 <p>For example, we need to give you a hint about the <a href="https://github.com/4ae9b8/browserhacks/issues/96">safety of a hack</a>.
 Many of the hacks we provide are likely to break when passed in a preprocessor.
 Some of them can even break upon minification.
 While we can't prevent this from happening, we should be able to tell you which hacks are <em>safe</em> and which are not.
-We only need ot think of a way to test all this stuff.
+We only need ot think of a way to test all this stuff with Grunt.
 If you want to help, you'd be more than welcome!</p>
 <p>And last but not least, we want to be able to <a href="https://github.com/4ae9b8/browserhacks/issues/88">automate the testing</a>.
 This is probably our biggest project for Browserhacks, and we've yet to figure a way to do so.
-Ultimately, we'd like to be able to make all tests and proof-tests automated so we don't have to spend countless hours on <a href="http://browserstack.com">Browserstack</a> testing all the browsers / OS combos.</p>
+Ultimately, we'd like to be able to make all tests and proof-tests automated so we don't have to spend countless hours on <a href="http://browserstack.com">Browserstack</a> testing all the browsers / OS combos.
+Thanks to Fabrice Weinberg, this may possible with our new Grunt workflow.</p>
 <p>If you feel like helping for anything at all, that would be really awesome.
 Shoot us on <a href="http://twitter.com/browserhacks">Twitter</a> or on <a href="https://github.com/4ae9b8/browserhacks/">Github</a>.</p>
 <p class="note">Note: by the way, I'd really like not having to retweet everything from the Browserhacks Twitter account, so if you guys could follow it, that'd be cool. :D</p>
 </section>